Is This The One Caveat That Could Slay Bitcoin?

 By Parke Shall

-Though it may not be popular with those who are bullish on Bitcoin, today we wanted to change our tone slightly and write about what we believe could be the one thing that may wind up being Bitcoin's debilitating weakness, even as an asset over the course of the long-term.
-The fact that the currency must be transacted digitally and cannot be stored physically is a caveat that we have had trouble overlooking over the last year and a half and, while we remain bullish on Bitcoin, it's a caveat that we wanted to expound on for the benefit of welcoming discourse on the topic.
+Though it may not be popular with those who are bullish on Bitcoin, today, we wanted to change our tone slightly and write about what we believe could be the one thing that may wind up being Bitcoin's debilitating weakness, even as an asset over the course of the long term.
+The fact that the currency must be transacted digitally and cannot be stored physically is a caveat that we have had trouble overlooking over the last year and a half, and while we remain bullish on Bitcoin, it's a caveat that we wanted to expound on for the benefit of welcoming discourse on the topic.

 We have been examining Bitcoin for more than a year now and have written a series of articles on the digital currency that have predicted its move higher.
 Most notably, our article “Buy One Bitcoin and Forget About It“ has been viewed over 67,000 times and remains our most popular article to date.
 Our concept for that article was simple.
-Buy one bitcoin at $1400 and either expect to lose $1400 or expect to make multiples of your investment over the course of time.
-We always knew that Bitcoin's future would likely be a binary reality and we continue to believe as much today.
+Buy one bitcoin at $1,400 and either expect to lose $1,400 or expect to make multiples of your investment over the course of time.
+We always knew that Bitcoin's future would likely be a binary reality, and we continue to believe as much today.

-Since then, Bitcoin has risen more than four times in value and those who bought on our initial article have reaped healthy profits.
+Since then, Bitcoin has risen more than four times in value, and those who bought on our initial article have reaped healthy profits.
 Though we do believe Bitcoin will move higher over the course of the long-term still, we thought the most recent pullback here would be a great time to try and inject some reality into the conversation while taking a moment to identify a caveat that has always been worrisome to us.

 (Source: Coindesk)

 Make no mistake, speculation on Bitcoin is not for the faint of heart.
 This is one of the reasons that we advocated for the strategy of simply buying one and forgetting about it.
-Watching these price swings on a daily basis could be enough to give you heart palpitations and, despite the fact that bitcoin has been bid up after every crash, watching the crashes and trying not to sell while they happen can be a difficult experiment into trading and investing psychology.
+Watching these price swings on a daily basis could be enough to give you heart palpitations, and despite the fact that bitcoin has been bid up after every crash, watching the crashes and trying not to sell while they happen can be a difficult experiment into trading and investing psychology.

 We wanted to expand a little bit on what we think is one of the biggest caveats facing Bitcoin.
-We sometimes allude to it in articles but we never really give it the attention that it deserves.
+We sometimes allude to it in articles, but we never really give it the attention that it deserves.
 The fact that bitcoin must be transacted digitally and can’t be held physically is one of the more worrisome things about it to us.
 Bulls will argue that because bitcoin is an evolved currency, it is going to require an evolved playing field.
 That playing field is having first-rate internet access and networking infrastructure anywhere it wants to be transacted.

 Granted, we don’t think much about this nowadays.
 Almost all point-of-sale systems at any business go through the web or are connected to the Internet and ATM machines do the same thing.
 You insert your card, the machine dials through the internet and checks your balance with your bank, and then gives you your money.
-Bulls could make the argument that the entire banking system runs on the web and that Bitcoin wouldn’t be the only thing disrupted in a case where our infrastructure was compromise.
+Bulls could make the argument that the entire banking system runs on the web and that Bitcoin wouldn’t be the only thing disrupted in a case where our infrastructure was compromised.
 True.

-Those are all very valid points, but at the end of the day people can take out cash or they can take their gold and they can physically store it on the promises that they own or occupy.
+Those are all very valid points, but at the end of the day, people can take out cash or they can take their gold and they can physically store it on the promises that they own or occupy.
 There is nothing stopping you from taking several bricks of gold or several stacks of cash and locking it up in a safe somewhere.
-This is why people own safes, they want to be able to have a hedge in case the system as we know it comes down or is compromised.
-The fact that people can store cash, precious metals and other commodities mean that they will be available in a situation where arguably they may be needed the most.
+This is why people own safes.
+They want to be able to have a hedge in case the system as we know it comes down or is compromised.
+The fact that people can store cash, precious metals, and other commodities mean that they will be available in a situation where arguably they may be needed the most.

 Much of the talk around Bitcoin is that it has a future because it provides a decentralized currency that isn’t run or controlled by any central banks.
 While this is the case, it isn’t exactly a hedge against our infrastructure going belly up in a worst-case scenario.
 In a scenario where our infrastructure is compromised, and people do not have Internet access, people ostensibly do not have access to their bitcoin.
 It is that simple.